Adapter Pattern Tutorial

 select target

-6. Rename Target to Shape, and operation Request to getColor at the bottom pane.
+6. Rename Target to Shape, and its operation Request to getColor in the bottom pane.

 rename target

-7. Besides the operation getColor, we also need two more operations for getPosition and draw.
-Keep Target selected, click on the + button at the bottom pane, and select New Operation... from the popup menu.
+7. Besides the operation getColor, we also require two more operations: getPosition and draw.
+With Target still selected, click the + button at the bottom pane, and select New Operation... from the popup menu.

 new oper

 8. In the Operation Specification dialog box, name the operation getPosition.
-Check Abstract at the bottom of dialog box.
+Check the Abstract option at the bottom of the dialog box.

 create get position

-9. Repeat steps 7 and 8 to create operation draw.
+9. Repeat steps 7 and 8 to create the operation draw.

 create shape opers

-10. Select Adapter in overview, and rename it as NewShape at the bottom pane.
-Rename also the operation Request to getColor.
-Note that if the option Auto Rename is on, rename of operation is not needed as this will be done automatically.
+10. Select Adapter in the overview, and rename it as NewShape in the bottom pane.
+Also rename the operation Request to getColor.
+Note that if the Auto Rename option is enabled, renaming the operation is not necessary as it will be handled automatically.

 rename adapter

-11. Select Adaptee in overview, and rename it as LegacyShape at the bottom pane.
-Click OK to apply the pattern to diagram.
+11. Select Adaptee in the overview, and rename it as LegacyShape in the bottom pane.
+Click OK to apply the pattern to the diagram.

 rename adaptee

-12. We need to create the specific requests in LegacyShape.
+12. We need to create specific requests within LegacyShape.
 Select the operations in NewShape.

 select opers

-13. Press on the Ctrl key, and drag to LegacyShape to copy them.
+13. Press and hold the Ctrl key, then drag the selected operations to LegacyShape to copy them.

 This is the result: